arodbits/radiostreaming-webapp/README.md

 # Radioproezas-webapp

-Web application for Management Control of Station Connect Player.
+Web application for Control Management of Station Connect Player App for iOS and Android.